 The Healing Circle is a sacred space based on the foundation of love, kindness and respect.
-It offers a “safe haven” to cancer patients, survivors and caregivers; it helps them to share their feelings and experiences in their journey with Cancer.
-Our role is to hear everyone with compassion and treat each person with equal honor.
+It offers a “haven” to cancer patients, survivors and caregivers; it helps them to share their feelings and experiences in their journey with Cancer.
+Our role is to hear everyone with compassion and treat each person with equal honour.
 Wherever needed, we keep them confidential.
-We believe that we possess the guiding spirit within us, and we rely on the power of silence to access it.
+We believe that we possess the guiding spirit within us and rely on the power of silence to access it.

 About the Speaker